helloanh/DIRAC/README.md

 ### Requirements

-1. Pull DICOM images form an image repository to a cloud endpoint in AWS:
+1. Pull DICOM images form an image repository to a cloud endpoint:

 	+ VistA Imaging
 	+ PACS